oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

-- Download the following weblogic images to your workshop server
+- Download the following WebLogic images to your workshop server

   **store/oracle/weblogic:12.2.1.3**